Rob Todd: Political career

+Todd has a long and diverse history in politics and public service.

+In 1990 Todd served as a Russian language interpreter at a round of the strategic arms limitation treaty negotiations between the Soviet Union and the United States between U.S. Secretary of State James Baker and Eduard Schevarnadze at the Houstonian Hotel, Club and Spa in Houston Texas.

-As a City of Houston councilmember Todd opposed the expenditure of public funds on the installation of light rail without a public vote, and in 2001 filed suit against the Metropolitan Transit Authority of Harris County, to block the project and force a referendum.
-He argued that taxpayers should be allowed to consider the merits of light rail.
+Five years later, in 1995 Todd was elected to Houston City Council.
+As a City of Houston councilmember, given the public cost and effect on general road mobility, Todd opposed the expenditure of public funds on the installation of light rail without a public vote, and in 2001 filed suit against the Metropolitan Transit Authority of Harris County, to block the project and force a referendum.
+He argued that taxpayers should be allowed to consider the merits of light rail and have a vote.
 He succeeded and as a result, METRORail was put to a public vote.
 Ultimately, Metro enacted a public policy position that it should not initiate major light rail projects in the greater Houston area unless there was strong evidence that they would reduce air pollution or result in a major reduction in traffic congestion.
-This position was also supported by United States Congressman Tom DeLay.
+This position was also supported by then United States Congress Majority Whip United States Congressman Tom DeLay and then Former Mayor Bob Lanier.

-Todd strongly promoted "family values", and sternly criticized President Bill Clinton's affair with Monica Lewinsky.
-He even took extreme measures to shut down the store "Condoms Galore": When a vice-squad raid he requested failed to find any illegal activities at the store, Todd sent in city health inspectors, hoping to find the store selling edible panties without a food license.

-In his capacity as chairman of the Regulatory Affairs Committee, Todd supported the passage of ordinances aimed at combating vagrancy and designed to restrict behavior such as loitering, begging, and burrowing through trash.
+In his capacity as chairman of the Regulatory Affairs Committee, Todd supported the passage of ordinances aimed at addressing the needs of the homeless in the context of aggressive panhandling, dumpster diving and camping.

-Todd's electronic access card to City Hall was revoked in 1997 when he snuck into the Council chamber and wrapped the Mayor's chair with leftover "Free Kingwood" banners from an anti-annexation rally for that locality.
+Todd is irreverent.
+His electronic access card to City Hall was briefly erased as a joke by Mayor Bob Lanier in 1997 after Todd wrapped the Mayor's chair with leftover "Free Kingwood" banners from an anti-annexation rally for that locality in opposition to the government action as he walked to his seat at the table.

+Since 2012, Todd has been Chairman of the City of Houston Tower Permit Commission, which has jurisdiction over Cellular towers within a 572 sqmi area of southeast Texas.
+This commission is tasked with improving 911 reception within the Houston city limits and extra-territorial jurisdiction.